SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

 Attribute
 ------------------

+.. note:: In order to use attributes as form elements, they will have to be created first.
           For full reference see :ref:`CMDB-Attributes`.

 You can add an attribute this way: